NSEAI’s educational mission is to improve the quality and professionalism in the field of education advocacy, by

 trained professional education advocates from varied educational backgrounds, who

-where tired of seeing families get the wrong information from misinformed education
+where distressed to see families get the wrong information about IEP development from misinformed education

-advocates, educators and lawyers, about IEP development.
+advocates, educators and lawyers.
 There were no minimum standards for the

 profession’s core fund of knowledge /education required for the profession of

 education advocacy, no defined skill sets, and the level of professionalism